Ethnic groups in Pakistan

+Refugees

 Pakistan's census does not include the 1.4 million citizens of Afghanistan who are temporarily residing in Pakistan.
 The majority of them were born in Pakistan within the last four decades and mostly belong to the Pashtun ethnic group.
 They also include Tajiks, Uzbeks and others.

 Major ethnic groups

 Punjabis

-Punjabis are an Indo-Aryan ethnolinguistic group associated with the Punjab region in South Asia.
+Punjabis are an Indo-Aryan ethnolinguistic group native to the Punjab region between India and Pakistan.
 They are the largest ethnic group of Pakistan.
+Punjabi Muslims are the third-largest Islam-adhering Muslim ethnicity in the world, globally, after Arabs and Bengalis.

 Traditionally, Punjabi identity is primarily linguistic, geographical and cultural.
-Its identity is independent of historical origin or religion and refers to those who reside in the Punjab region or associate with its population and those who consider the Punjabi language their mother tongue.
+Its identity is independent of historical origin or religion and refers to those who reside in the Punjab region or associate with its population and those who consider the Punjabi language and its dialects as their mother tongue.
 Integration and assimilation are important parts of Punjabi culture, since Punjabi identity is not based solely on tribal connections.

 Pashtuns

-Pashtuns are an Iranian ethnolinguistic group and are Pakistan's second largest ethnicity.
-They speak Pashto as their first language and are divided into multiple tribes such as Afridi, Yousafzai and Khattak, which are notably the main Pashtun tribes in Pakistan.
+Pashtuns are an Iranic ethnolinguistic group and are Pakistan's second largest ethnicity.
+They speak Pashto as their first language and are divided into multiple tribes such as Afridi, Durrani, Yousafzai and Khattak, which are notably the main Pashtun tribes in Pakistan.
 They make up an estimated 38 million of Pakistan's total population and are mostly adherent to Sunni Islam.
-Notable Pashtuns include former president Ayub Khan, former prime minister Imran Khan, cricketers Shahid Afridi and Shaheen Afridi, actor Fawad Khan and Nobel Laureate Malala Yousafzai.